Product Coverage

 Product Codes We Normalize

 98% ASME and EN Piping Products.
-Carbon, Alloy, Stainless Steel plus Nickel Alloys and Non-Ferrous.
+CS, SS, Alloy, Nickel, Non-Ferrous.
+All Dimensions.

 The normalization engine covers pipes, valves, fittings, flanges, gaskets, and bolts across ASME and EN standards.
 For each MTO line item, it generates a normalized description (human-readable) and an 18-digit unique product code for ERP systems, derived via SHA-256 hashing.
 Full traceability to manufacturing and dimensional standards.